-If you’re interested in what a muay thai workout usually entails or how to structure your own muay thai workout at home, you’ve come to the right place.
+If you’re interested doing an at home muay thai workout then you’ve come to the right place.

 I’ve been training Muay Thai for over four years now.
 While I usually train at my gym, when I do train at home, I like to focus on conditioning and movements that require minimal equipment and can be done in the shortest amount of time with maximum results.